tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 ![YOLO]({{ '/assets/images/UCLAdeepvision/object_detection.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 1.
 YOLO: An object detection method in computer vision* [1].

-Please cite the image if it is taken from other people's work.

 ### Table
 Here is an example for creating tables, including alignment syntax.